legendary-mich/moonpipe/README.md

 // { id: 2, n: 'end' }
 ```

 Note that the `splitBy` valves can be nested.
-The following example creates 2 concurrent pipes, and for each of the 2 created pipes creates another 2, which gives you a fork with 4 teeth.
+The following example creates 2 concurrent pipes, and for each of the 2 created pipes creates 2 more, which gives you a fork with 4 teeth.
 ```javascript
 const mp = new MoonPipe()
   .splitBy(2, value => value.color) //   /\